bashful-sh/.github/profile/README.md

 ### Basic and Advanced Usage

-Go to [the wiki](https://github.com/bashful-sh/bashful/wiki) for basic and advanced documentation.
+Go to [the github wiki](https://github.com/bashful-sh/bashful/wiki) for basic and advanced documentation.

+### View, Edit & Contribute Source Code

+Go to [the github repository](https://github.com/bashful-sh/bashful) and checkout the 'DEV' branch to create a pull request.